Dasharo/docs/docs/unified/msi/firmware-transition.md

 ## Introduction

-This document describes the process of transitioning from Dasharo UEFI to Heads and the other way around.
+This document describes the process of transitioning from Dasharo UEFI to Heads and the other way around for MSI Z690-A and Z790-P boards.

 ## Transition from Dasharo UEFI to Heads variant